igor2000xp/my-vite-project/README.md

-Absolutely!
 Here's how to create a TypeScript + ESLint + Prettier project using Vite with `.eslintrc.cjs` for ESLint configuration:

 **1. Project Setup:**